-There are two ways systems integration will be achieved.
-The first is to work one-to-one with companies supplying proprietary software to industry and to develop an integration solution which the provider can roll out to any business using it.
-Exploratory discussions have been held with a small number of software providers who indicated their willingness to be involved in this way.
+There are two ways systems integration will be achieved:

+- AHDB and the system build contractor will work with companies supplying proprietary software to industry and to develop an integration solution which the software provider can roll out to any business using it.
+Exploratory discussions have been held with several software providers who indicated their willingness to do this.
 If industry decides to go ahead with the DP, contact will be established with all software providers.
-This is an efficient and achievable solution which would provide 34% of recipient businesses with a no or low-cost integration solution.

-The second way relevant to those businesses with bespoke software solutions, is for each business to develop their own integration solution using the DP API.
-Businesses could use their in-house IT teams to achieve this or could contract out the work.
+This is an efficient and achievable solution which would provide 34% of recipient businesses with a no or low-cost integration solution. - Businesses with bespoke software develop their own integration solution using the DP API.
+Businesses could use in-house IT teams to achieve this or could contract out the work.
 Experience during the 2015 pilot showed that integration could be achieved successfully with relatively low input from IT teams.
-The three companies who integrated in this way incurred between 40 and 70 hours of time from their IT teams to successfully integrate.
-Costing this time at £50 per hour amounts to between £2,000 and £3,500 per company.
-Any company with bespoke software maintained by external contractors can apply their contractor's cost to the hours indicated above.
-Fourteen percent of survey respondents had both bespoke software and had an interest in systems integration.
-Working on £3,500 per business, if 14% of 500 processor and merchant businesses integrate in this way, that would incur a total cost of £245,000 across industry.
+The three companies who integrated during the pilot in this way incurred between 40 and 70 hours of time from their in-house IT teams to successfully integrate.
+Rounding this up to 100 hours and costing this time at £50 per hour (annual total employment cost circa £100k) amounts to £5,000 per business.